d5h-foss/grpc-interceptor/docs/index.rst

 Usage
 -----

-To define your own interceptor (we can use ``ExceptionToStatusInterceptor`` as an example):
+To define your own interceptor (we can use a simplified version of ``ExceptionToStatusInterceptor`` as an example):

 .. code-block:: python

    from grpc_interceptor.base import Interceptor

-   class ExceptionToStatusInterceptor(Interceptor):
+   class ExceptionToStatusInterceptor(ServiceInterceptor):

        def intercept(
            self,